rmarder/rambot/README.md

 .say any text

 This is a basic echo function - useful to test RamBot is working correctly if you have no actions configured and working yet.
+This action is 100% internal to RamBot - the actions inside rambot.conf do not control what say does, and you cannot redefine ACTION_say in rambot.conf either.

 2) http:// and https:// link handler